felias-fogg/dw-link/docs/manual.md

 ```
 ### 5.6 GDB commands

-In the example session above, we saw a number of relevant commands already.
+In the example session above, we saw several relevant commands already.
 If you really want to debug using GDB, you need to know a few more commands, though.
-Let me just give a brief overview of the most relevant commands (anything between square brackets can be omitted, a vertical bar separates alternative forms, arguments are in italics).
+Let me just give a brief overview of the most relevant commands (anything between square brackets can be omitted, a vertical bar separates alternative forms, and arguments are in italics).
 For the most common commands, it is enough to just type the first character (shown in boldface).
 In general, you only have to type as many characters as are necessary to make the command unambiguous.
 You also find a good reference card and a very extensive manual on the [GDB website](https://sourceware.org/gdb/current/onlinedocs/).
 I also recommend these [tips on using GDB](https://interrupt.memfault.com/blog/advanced-gdb) by [Jay Carlson](https://jaycarlson.net/).

 command | action
 --- | ---